 Television westerns were very popular in the 1960s, especially in Italy, and having Eastwood play the lead meant that Leone had a recognized face of an American TV cowboy.
 Eastwood was not his first choice.
 Leone had Henry Fonda in mind, who would later play against type as the psychotic villain in Leone’s acclaimed Once Upon a Time in the West in 1968.

 For a Few Dollars More contains another memorable score from the legendary Ennio Morricone, who often worked with Leone.
 It is the first Leone film to contains a musical theme embodied within the film itself, where the music is often diegetic and non-diegetic especially in those scenes when the pocket watch is used.
 The overall effect is original, haunting and memorable.

-After his great films of the sixties, Sergio Leone made only a few interesting films of note, such as A Fistful of Dynamite in 1971, as well as apparently turning down the chance to direct The Godfather.
-However, the director’s cut re-release of his 1984 gangster epic Once Upon a Time in America is now recognised as a masterpiece.
+After his great films of the sixties, Sergio Leone made only a few interesting films of note, such as A Fistful of Dynamite in 1971, as well as allegedly turning down the chance to direct The Godfather.
+However, the director’s cut re-release of his 1984 gangster epic Once Upon a Time in America is now recognized as a masterpiece.

 Reception and legacy

 Many of the original critics did not embrace Leone’s westerns, accusing them of being extremely immoral and violent, but critical opinion has since changed.
 Leone’s western classics from the sixties are now considered as some of the most influential films ever made.
 Celebrated filmmaker Quentin Tarantino adopts so much of Leone’s style in all his work and regularly cites him as an inspiration.